gitlabhq/gitlabhq/doc/web_hooks/web_hooks.md

 an internal list of Certificate Authorities, which means the certificate cannot be self-signed.

-You can turn this off in the web hook settings in your GitLab projects.
+You can turn this off in the webhook settings in your GitLab projects.

 ![SSL Verification](ssl.png)